stephenh/dtonator/index.markdown

         domain: SomeEnumType

   dtonator will create an enum `SomeEnumType` in the client package, with values for each value in the domain `SomeEnumType`, and handle mapping the values back/forth automatically.

+* Optionally generate getter/setter methods:

+      EmployeeDto:
+        properties: id Long, name String
+        beanMethods: true

+  The generated `EmployeeDto` will have `getName` and `setName` methods.

+  Bean methods can also be configured globally for all DTOs.

+* Along with getters/setters, DTOs can also implement interfaces, e.g.:

+      interface HasName {
+        String getName();
+      }

+      EmployeeDto:
+        properties: id Long, name String
+        interfaces: com.foo.HasName
+        beanMethods: true

+   The generated `EmployeeDto` will implement `HasName`.

 * [Tessell](http://www.tessell.org) integration